nsrau/azure-docs.it-it/articles/redis-cache/cache-how-to-import-export-data.md

 Sì, per istruzioni relative a PowerShell vedere [Per importare una cache Redis](cache-howto-manage-redis-cache-powershell.md#to-import-a-redis-cache) e [Per esportare una cache Redis](cache-howto-manage-redis-cache-powershell.md#to-export-a-redis-cache).

 ### <a name="i-received-a-timeout-error-during-my-importexport-operation-what-does-it-mean"></a>Durante l'operazione di Importazione/Esportazione è stato ricevuto un errore di timeout.
 Da cosa dipende il problema?
-Se il pannello **Importa dati** o **Esporta dati** rimane aperto per più di 15 minuti prima che l'operazione venga avviata, verrà visualizzato un errore simile al seguente.
+Se il pannello **Importa dati** o **Esporta dati** rimane aperto per più di 15 minuti prima che l'operazione venga avviata, verrà visualizzato un errore contenente un messaggio simile al seguente:

     The request to import data into cache 'contoso55' failed with status 'error' and error 'One of the SAS URIs provided could not be used for the following reason: The SAS token end time (se) must be at least 1 hour from now and the start time (st), if given, must be at least 15 minutes in the past.